 I never in a million years thought I would be writing about the loss of a grandchild, let alone go through this.

-When Tyler entered into our lives it brought us much exuberant joy!
+When Tyler entered our lives it brought us much exuberant joy!
 I never knew it was possible to love someone so much until his small precious little body was within my reach.
 Let’s just say I was smitten!

-The photo displayed below is when I first held Tyler in my arms.
+The photo displayed below is from when I first held Tyler in my arms.
 Can you see the look of pure contentment on my face?
 It’s quite hard to miss, isn’t it?